State Conservation Regulations

 Governor Brown signed into law SB 606 and AB 1668, ushering in a new era of state oversight of water use.
 These bills were necessitated by the severity of the recent drought and the growing evidence that California is becoming hotter, precipitation is becoming more erratic, and California will need to be prepared for multi-year or even decade-long droughts.

-What You Need to Know About the New State Regulations
+What You Need to Know About the State Regulations

-Also, the state is developing an outdoor water usage standard based on irrigated area and other factors like local climate conditions.
+The state is also developing an outdoor water usage standard based on irrigated area and other factors like local climate conditions.

 Based on these standards, all water districts will be given a maximum water budget for their agency.
 The budgets are being developed currently, with a draft budget expected January 2021, and the final budget at the end of 2021.
 While the state is developing the standards, we will be developing the tools and processes necessary to track and stay within the budget.